 Depending on the experimental design, this technique can be applied in several ways in seizure studies, and is also put into use to detect freezing behavior (opposite of seizure activity).

-- Automatically detecting seizures - By setting certain thresholds for activity, bouts of a specific amount of activity can be automatically classified and analyzed for duration, frequency, and more.
+By setting certain thresholds for activity, bouts of a specific amount of activity can be automatically classified and analyzed for duration, frequency, and more.
 Small movements such as head nodding and bigger movements such as rearing and falling can easily be filtered out and classified separately by EthoVision XT.
 Thresholds are set by the experimenter, allowing him or her to fine-tune settings to the specific experiment and research question, as well as the specific species and strain at hand.

-- Scanning for seizure episodes - Although activity detection can be very precise, some studies may still require detailed manual scoring of seizure behavior.
+Although activity detection can be very precise, some studies may still require detailed manual scoring of seizure behavior.
 In this case, the same techniques can be used to filter out bouts of possible seizures from hours of video, saving researchers the pain of having to go through all the videos manually.
 Manual scoring, by the researcher, at seizure events of interest can be carried out within the EthoVision XT software, but you can also use a combined set-up with The Observer XT software that offers more tools for detailed behavioral scoring.
 In fact, you can export videos and behavioral states from EthoVision XT into The Observer XT to easily assess data in more detail.

-- Combining EEG measurements with video tracking and manual scoring - In many studies, EEG measurements are used to detect seizures, specifically the types of seizures that cannot be detected visually.
+In many studies, EEG measurements are used to detect seizures, specifically the types of seizures that cannot be detected visually.
 Both EthoVision XT and The Observer XT are able to completely integrate physiological data, such as EEG, with behavioral scores from video tracking and activity detection.
 Both programs have tools to easily select, visualize, and analyze all data at once.
 This allows researchers, for example, to select and analyze data based on combined EEG readings and activity measurements.

-- Example of set-up for seizure detection and additional behavioral tests - In Paradiso et al. (2011), researchers used PhenoTyper cages as a home cage environment to monitor rats with induced seizures for 7 consecutive days in a row.
+In Paradiso et al. (2011), researchers used PhenoTyper cages as a home cage environment to monitor rats with induced seizures for 7 consecutive days in a row.
 Home cage exploration was measured by EthoVision XT, seizures were measured using EEG recordings, and Racine scale seizure severity was scored using The Observer XT.
 All data was combined together for analysis and visualization, providing a complete picture of seizure detection and activity over multiple days.